Maranoa Regional Council

-Agriculture, Forestry and Fishing employs more of the Maranoa Regional Council's resident workforce than any other industry sector.
+Agriculture, Forestry and Fishing employs more of Maranoa Regional Council’s resident workforce than any other industry sector.

 Industry sector data identifies the industries in which the residents of an area work either within the residing area or elsewhere.
-Comparing the industry sectors in which the Maranoa Regional Council residents are employed in the industry sectors that are located in the Maranoa Regional Council, indicates whether an economy draws on the skills offered by its own residents, or on a different set of skills imported from elsewhere in the region.
+Comparing the industry sectors in which Maranoa Regional Council residents are employed in the industry sectors that are located in Maranoa Regional Council, indicates whether an economy draws on the skills offered by its own residents, or on a different set of skills imported from elsewhere in the region.

 - The economic base and employment opportunities available within commuting distance;